surprisk/birds/README.md

 }
 ```

-## Add & Remove a habitat to a bird
+## Add and Remove a habitat to a bird
 ```
 {
     "habitat": id_of_an_existing_habitat,